Original Medicare (Parts A & B): Urgently Needed Care

 Visit an urgent care center, walk-in clinic, or make an appointment with the nearest, first-available provider that accepts Medicare to address the urgent medical need.

-The nearest, first available provider is in case your loved one's usual provider is not immediately available.
+The nearest, first available provider is in case you or your loved one's usual provider is not immediately available.

 Arrange for the facility or provider to bill Medicare.

-The facility or provider may request a copay upfront or bill your loved one later.
+The facility or provider may request a copay upfront or bill the member later.

 Follow through with any recommendations.